trevex/php-nfs-demo/README.md

     --update-env-vars FILESTORE_IP_ADDRESS=10.39.55.66,FILE_SHARE_NAME=data
 ```

-First time might result in:
+First time might result in the blow inquiry, go ahead and create the container repository:
 ```
 Deploying from source requires an Artifact Registry Docker repository to store built containers.
 A repository named [cloud-run-source-deploy] in region [europe-west1] will be created.